Squeak the Mouse: Overview

+In the third issue, Squeak the Mouse 3, an alien watches the events at the ending of the second issue, and gathers the remains of the cat to revive for amusement.
+Meanwhile, Squeak has sex with a random woman he meets while out walking, but is abducted by the alien.
+The alien laughs until the cat manages to catch Squeak again and kills him before knocking out the alien.
+In return, the alien freezes the cat and Squeak's remains, and returns to its home planet.
+The alien gives the cat to another alien as a gift to cook, but the cat wakes up and murders the other alien.
+Squeak meanwhile revives and kills the alien who abducted them.
+The cat escapes the planet using the alien's craft, but is soon attacked by the zombie alien, and ends up having to decapitate it.
+Just then, Squeak attacks the cat, but is tricked into being shot out of an airlock before the spaceship crashes.
+The cat is attacked by worm-like monsters before fleeing to the ship, and being attacked by the zombie alien once more, ends up feeding it to the worm monsters.
+An alien explorer rescues the cat, but is killed by Squeak.
+After a long chase, the cat manages to evade Squeak and steals the explorer's ship to escape, while another alien explorer lands and is killed by Squeak.
+Squeak chases the cat in the other explorer's ship, and the cat crashes on another world, being revived and then having sex with his nurse.
+Soon, Squeak kills the hospital staff, and the cat once again steals a ship to head to Earth.
+However, Squeak sneaks on board, and the ship crashes on Earth.
+The cat and Squeak get away in escape pods, and after landing, the cat finally kills Squeak before chasing after another mouse.

 Publication history

 The comic was first published in the underground comics magazine Frigidaire starting from 1982.
 The stories were later collected in an eponymous volume in 1984 by Éditions Albin Michel and it was initially intended to be an ended series.
 It had a sequel (Squeak the Mouse 2) published in 1992 also by Éditions Albin Michel and Sefam, Paris.
 Fantagraphics released all of the stories in a collection on April 12, 2022.

 Controversy

 On August 1, 1985, New York harbor officials confiscated the comic publication on the grounds that it was pornographic, but a court later overturned that decision.
 According to Bernd Metz of Catalan Communications, the book's USA publisher, Squeak the Mouse was ruled not obscene "because it failed the third test of the law... the Miller test as it's called... in that it did not exceed the community standards."

 Legacy

 The comics are considered to be an apparent inspiration for Matt Groening's The Itchy & Scratchy Show.